null

 About the Author

 As the founder of Sticky Monkey Labels and a mom of three boys — including two with food allergies and one with special needs — I know firsthand the daily challenges of keeping a busy family organized.
-For over 14 years, I've balanced parenting, homeschooling, and running a made-to-order label business that's helped thousands of families, teachers, and healthcare professionals reduce stress and stay organized.
-Every product is tested in my own home before it ever reaches yours, so you can trust that our labels are practical, durable, and designed with real families in mind.
+For over 14 years, I've balanced parenting and running a made-to-order label business that's helped thousands of families, teachers, and healthcare professionals reduce stress and stay organized.
+Every product is tested in my own home before it ever reaches yours, so you can trust that our school labels are practical, durable, and designed with real families in mind.
 Helping parents lighten their mental load isn't just my business — it's my passion.
+Call us at 1-888-780-7734 — we're always happy to help you figure out exactly what you need.